Lifestyle Social Issues

 Sushi Tools for the Kitchen

-First, you’ll need some basic kitchen tools.
+First, you’ll need some basic tools.
 The only tool most people don’t already have in their kitchen is a sushi mat.
-You’ll need this for making neat and tight rolls that are even in diameter all the way through, and to apply sufficient pressure to get the rolls to maintain their shape once you cut them into pieces.
-Here’s one that I like for under seven bucks.
+You’ll need this to make neat, tight, even-diameter rolls all the way through, and to apply enough pressure to help the rolls maintain their shape once you cut them into pieces.
+Here’s one that I like for under five bucks.

 If you don’t have a sharp knife, your sushi will look like you tried to shape it with a hammer.
-Dull blades rip the nori, and squash the edges of each piece.
-This 8” gyutou knife pairs traditional Japanese design with German engineering and costs about $30.
+Dull blades rip the nori and squash the edges of each piece.
+This 8-inch gyutou knife pairs traditional Japanese design with German engineering and costs about $30.
 It also includes the very helpful advice, “Do not use your hand to test the hardness of the blade.”

-Along with a knife, you’ll need a cutting board, unless you enjoy designing scratches into your countertop and ruining your knife on a regular basis.
+Along with a knife, you’ll need a cutting board unless you enjoy scratching your countertop and ruining your knife on a regular basis.
 While you can always find a cheap plastic cutting board, I recommend using a natural material such as wood or bamboo.
 Here’s a beautiful, organic bamboo cutting board that should last you a long time.

 Sushi-Making Supplies

-One thing you definitely need for making sushi is the seaweed wrap.
+One thing you definitely need to make sushi is a seaweed wrap.
 You can get sheets of nori, usually in packs of 10 or 50, in Asian grocery stores and upscale supermarkets.
 You can also order nori online, where you’ll have a better selection.
 I recommend buying organic nori if at all possible.
-You can find lots of options here.
+You can find lots of organic options here

 Next, you need your grain filling.
 Rice is traditional, but we’re adventurous food iconoclasts here, so you might want to try quinoa or millet or even riced cauliflower if you’re concerned about arsenic in rice.
-If you do go with rice, get sushi rice or short-grain rice, as it will get stickier than basmati or other longer grains.
-And you definitely need your rice sticky, so your rolls don’t fall apart.
+If you do go with rice, get sushi rice or short-grain rice, as it will be stickier than basmati or other longer-grain rice.
+And you definitely need your rice to be sticky so your rolls don’t fall apart.

 Finally, choose your optional dipping sauce.
 This is usually a salty liquid, such as tamari, soy sauce, coconut aminos, and the like.
 If you enjoy the taste and sensation of horseradish or Chinese mustard, you can mix green wasabi paste with the tamari for that special feeling of having your sinuses cleared by a power washer.
 Again, beware of commercial wasabi paste; that bright green hue is almost certainly due to artificial colors.
 Look for natural wasabi paste, or buy dry wasabi powder and make your own.